aio-libs/aiohttp/docs/web.rst

 .. versionadded:: 0.18

-While :ref:`middlewares <aiohttp-web-middlewares>` gives very powerful tool for customizing :ref:`web handler<aiohttp-web-handler>` processing we need another machinery also called signals.
+While :ref:`middlewares <aiohttp-web-middlewares>` give very powerful tool for customizing :ref:`web handler<aiohttp-web-handler>` processing we need another machinery called signals also.

 For example middleware may change HTTP headers for *unprepared* response only (see :meth:`aiohttp.web.StreamResponse.prepare`).